 Lisa was born in Trinidad and moved to Brentwood, New York when she was nine years old.
 She grew up understanding the value of an excellent education.
 Her parents always reinforced the idea that your education is the one thing that someone cannot take away from you.
 Lisa was inspired and supported at an early age to advocate for herself and her education.
 While obtaining her degree, it became apparent that there were few women of color majoring in the sciences.
-After graduating from Stony Brook University with a bachelors of science and an M.B.A., she found her way to teaching high school chemistry.
-She always had a passion for STEM (science, technology, engineering and math) and wanted to inspire more young women and young men of color to pursue degrees and careers in STEM.
+After graduating from Stony Brook University with a bachelor's of science and an M.B.A., she found her way to teaching high school chemistry.
+She always had a passion for STEM (science, technology, engineering, and math) and wanted to inspire more young women and young men of color to pursue degrees and careers in STEM.